Two Winslow Township Police officers injured in crash

-Gloucester Co., New Jersey (WPVI) -- Officials said two Winslow Township Police officers were injured in a car crash Sunday night.
+Gloucester TWP., New Jersey (WPVI) -- Officials said two Winslow Township Police officers were injured in a car crash Sunday night.

 It happened around 11:45 p.m. at the intersection of Sicklerville and Berlin-Cross Keys roads in Gloucester Township.